 Trays are another source to get you started.
-This method makes it easy to start multiple types of seeds in one tray; marking each plug spot with a garden marker to note the seed type and date it was planted.
-A couple of tray options are the Rootrainers™ Propagation System and the Quick Start Germination Tray.
+This method makes it easy to start multiple types of seeds in one tray; mark each plug spot with a garden marker to note the seed type and date it was planted.
+A couple of recommended tray options are the Rootrainers™ Propagation System and the Nurture HydroFloat Seed Starting System.

 Soil mixes need to provide good drainage and be free from pests and diseases.
 Most seed starting mixtures are light, airy and not dense, helping with drainage to prevent diseases and overwatering.
-It is best to not have any added fertilizers to a soil mix when starting seeds, as they can possibly “burn” new seedlings with too much nitrogen.
-A new soil-less product, the Wonder Soil Expanding Nutrient Cube, is created from coconut coir, providing great drainage while avoiding any harsh chemicals.
+It is best to not have any added fertilizers to a soil mix when starting seeds, as they can possibly "burn" new seedlings with too much nitrogen.
+Wonder Soil an excellent growing medium created from coconut coir, providing great drainage while avoiding any harsh chemicals.

 A heat mat can be used with both pots and trays and come in multiple sizes to accommodate any space you have.
 Seeds need to be at a certain temperature to germinate.
 Most seeds have a range from 65-85 degrees Fahrenheit, although some can germinate as low as 45 degrees.
 The heat mat warms your soil to the desired temperature so that seeds germinate before the possibility of damping off (fungal disease) can kill them.
 The quicker the seeds germinate, the sooner you can have fresh food!
 Hydrofarm Seedling Heat Mats come in four different sizes to fit any space, allowing you to grow on your windowsill, in the basement, garage or a hobby greenhouse.